-The Group classifies its businesses into four reportable segments; North America, Europe, the PRC and Rest of world.
+The Group classifies its businesses into four reportable segments: North America, Europe, the PRC and Rest of World.
 All of the Group's operating segments typically offer the same driveline and steering products.
-The "Others" category represents parent company activities of PCM US, PCM Singapore and Nexteer Automotive Corporation.
+The "Others" category represents parent company activities of the Company, PCM US and PCM Singapore.